-The Department of Labor (DOL) is submitting the Mine Safety and Health Administration (MSHA) sponsored information collection request (ICR) revision titled, “Periodic Medical Surveillance Examinations for Coal Miners,” to the Office of Management and Budget (OMB) for review and approval for use in accordance with the Paperwork Reduction Act (PRA) of 1995.
+The Department of Labor (DOL) is submitting this Mining Safety and Health Administration (MSHA)-sponsored information collection request (ICR) to the Office of Management and Budget (OMB) for review and approval in accordance with Start Printed Page 43606the Paperwork Reduction Act of 1995 (PRA).
 Public comments on the ICR are invited.

 Start Further Info